Structured Difference-of-Q via Orthogonal Learning: Method

-\textbf{Policy evaluation: Identification.} First we overview deriving the estimating moments of our approach.
+\textbf{Policy Evaluation (Identification):} First we overview deriving the estimating moments of our approach.
 The arguments are broadly a generalization of the so-called residualized R-learner \citep{nie2021quasi}; \citep{lewis2021double} considers a similar generalization for structural nested mean models without state-dependent heterogeneity.
-For the purposes of this section, we discuss the true population $Q,m,\blipadv$ functions without notational decoration, which we introduce later on when we discuss estimation.
+For this section, we discuss the true population $Q,\blipadv,$ etc., functions without decoration with $\pop$, introduced later in the context of estimation.